-EQUIP: Week 4 – Maintaining the Life of Worship
+EQUIP: Week 4 – Maintaining a Life of Worship

-Week 5: Day 1 – Checking Our Motivations
+Week 4: Day 1 – Wired for Worship

 Hold on to this thought as we begin our daily rhythm.

-As we seek to uphold the truth, we follow our daily PRAY(er) rhythm by, ‘P’: PAUSING to be still.
+As we seek to become Worshipers within a worshiping community, we begin our daily PRAY(er) rhythm by, ‘P’: PAUSING to be still.
 ‘R’: REFLECTING on Scripture or learnings.
 ‘A’: ASKING God to help us and others on the journey and ‘Y’: YIELDING to God’s transformative work in our life, no matter the cost. [i]

 P. R. A. Y.